 Dr. Anna Marie Prentiss is an archaeologist specializing in the prehistory of the Great Plains, Pacific Northwest, and Western Arctic regions of North America and Chilean Patagonia.
-She has a methodological specialty in lithic technology and theoretical interests in the evolution of hunter-gatherer societies and emergent inequality.
-She also has extensive experience in cultural resource management, particularly in the northwestern Great Plains region.
+She has a methodological specialty in lithic technology and theoretical interests in evolutionary process.
+She is currently editor of the SAA Archaeological Record, the magazine of the Society for American Archaeology.

 Dr. Prentiss remains an active scholar in Montana archaeology.
 During 2006 and 2007, Dr. Prentiss directed archaeological excavations in the Bear's Paw Mountains of Montana with sponsorship from the Water Resources Department of the Chippewa-Cree tribe.
 The focus of these studies was to collect data from prehistoric sites, threatened by reservoir construction.
 Results of the research provide significant new insight into ancient land use practices of aboriginal groups in north-central Montana, spanning the past 6000 years.
-Current research is centered on investigations of the Kevin Rim locality, located near Shelby, Montana.
+Recent (2010-2012) investigations centered on the Jasper site, a 2500 year old bison processing camp in the Kevin Rim locality, located near Shelby, Montana.

-Collaborating with Dr. Francisco Mena of the Centro de Investigaciones en Ecosistemas Patagonicos (CIEP) of Coyhaique, Chile, Dr. Prentiss directed excavations at the stratified rockshelter site, Rio Ibanez 6 (RI6) during January 2012.
-She is currently planning field research at RI6 for January 2014.
+Collaborating with Dr. Francisco Mena of the Centro de Investigaciones en Ecosistemas Patagonicos (CIEP) of Coyhaique, Chile, Dr. Prentiss directed excavations at the stratified rockshelter site, Rio Ibanez 6 west (RI6w) during January 2012.
+She is currently planning field research at RI6w for January 2014.